StealthStop/StandAloneNN/README.md

 bash Anaconda3-2020.11-MacOSX-x86_64.sh <<< $'\nyes\n$PWD/anaconda3/\nyes\n'
 rm Anaconda3-2020.11-MacOSX-x86_64.sh
 source $PWD/anaconda3/bin/activate
+#cat ~/.bash_profile #Note anaconda likes to update this file.
+However, these updates are not needed.
 ```

 Setup a new python area with tensorflow 1.10 for python 2.7.15